Who is screened for breast cancer?

 The older you are, the more at risk you are of getting breast cancer.
 So it makes sense to keep having mammograms.
 If you are under 50, your risk of breast cancer is very low.
 Mammograms are more difficult to read in younger women because the breast tissue is more dense.
 Some women have a high risk of breast cancer due to a family history of the disease or an inherited faulty gene.
 These women can be screened from a younger age using MRI scans, mammograms or both, depending on the level of risk.

 If you think you might be at increased risk of breast cancer, speak to your GP.
 They can refer you to a genetic specialist, who will be able to assess your risk.
 Not everyone with a family history of cancer is at increased risk themselves.
-The National Institute for Health and Clinical Excellence (NICE) now recommend that some women with a moderate or high risk because of their family history should start having MRI scans in their 30's and mammograms in their 40's.
+The National Institute for Health and Care Excellence (NICE) now recommend that some women with a moderate or high risk because of their family history should start having MRI scans in their 30's and mammograms in their 40's.

 You should still make sure you know how your breasts normally look and feel, even if you are having mammograms every 3 years.
 Many breast cancers are still found by women themselves rather than by screening.
 If you notice any unusual changes in your breasts, don’t wait until your next mammogram.
 See your GP straight away.